-This course will open for registrations on approximately 2 April 2017.
+This course runs once a year in October/ November at the Lancaster Environment Centre. in 2017, it will open for registrations in late September or early October.
 You can already express your interest in attending this course by filling in the form at this link.

 Lancaster Environment Centre, Library Avenue, Bailrigg, Lancaster, LA1 4AP Location map & travel directions